-30.10 Lock-In Program
+32.10 Lock-In Program

 The Contractor shall develop a program to address and contain Enrollee over utilization of services, for pharmacy and non-emergent care provided in an emergency setting.
-The Department will ensure that the Single MCO PBM provides the necessary support required for the Contractor to administer the lock-in program.
 The program shall include:

-- A. Criteria for identification and enrollment of an Enrollee in the lock-in program; - B. Methods the Contractor will implement to support Enrollees to understand and access appropriate utilization of services, such as Care Coordination, care management and education: - C. Methods the Contractor will implement to address Enrollees who refuse to participate in the lock-in program or to engage with the Contractor on identified support methods; - D. Length of enrollment in the program and ongoing assessment process; - E. Approach to tracking outcomes of the program and using findings to adjust the program and Enrollee supports as needed.
+- A. Criteria for identification and enrollment of an Enrollee in the lock-in program; - B. Methods the Contractor will implement to support Enrollees to understand and access appropriate utilization of services, such as Care Coordination, care management and education; - C. Methods the Contractor will implement to address Enrollees who refuse to participate in the lock-in program or to engage with the Contractor on identified support methods; - D. Length of enrollment in the program and ongoing assessment process; - E. Approach to tracking outcomes of the program and using findings to adjust the program and Enrollee supports as needed.